rfbergeron/bompiler/IDEAS.md

 however, be a single global structure, to make keeping track of it and replacing it at a later date easier.

+## Location of error nodes
+If I encode error information as syntax tree nodes, the location of these nodes in the tree is important when considering the behavior of the program.
+For example, if a declarator contains errors, should the declarator be adopted by the error node, or should the declaration which it is a part of be adopted by the error node?
+The other declarations may be fine, after all.

 ## Labels
 Based on the language definition, it looks like labels are attached to the statement immediately following them.
 They are not a valid statement all on